 Rubella and vaccination

-In many developing countries, rubella is a common, highly contagious illness.
+In many developing countries, rubella (also known as German measles) is a common, highly contagious illness.
 It is caused by a virus which is spread via coughing and sneezing.

 Although the effects of rubella are relatively mild – someone may feel unwell, with a light temperature, sore throat and sometimes a rash – the effects on the unborn child can be devastating.